mliotta/Open-XML-SDK/API_PROPOSAL.md

 1. **Generate test workbook** - Create an .xlsx file with 650+ formulas covering all supported function categories, including nested formulas, edge cases, and error conditions
 2. **Let Excel compute everything** - Open the workbook in Excel and let it recalculate all formulas.
 Excel writes the evaluated results back into the file as cached values (the `v` element alongside the `f` formula element).
 This "blesses" the workbook.
 3. **Save the blessed file** - The workbook now contains Excel's computed values as the oracle reference
-4. **Compare evaluator vs Excel** - The formula engine loads the same workbook, evaluates each formula, and compares its computed `CellValue` to the value Excel stored.
+4. **Compare evaluator vs Excel** - The formula engine loads the same workbook, evaluates each formula, and compares its computed `FormulaResult` to the value Excel stored.
 Any mismatch is a failing test.

 In short:
 - **Oracle** = Excel's own calculation engine